CaptionsLIVE

 Are the captions accurate?

-Quality, quality, quality.
-Having a stenographer attend onsite means that not only do you eliminate most audio and connection issues, you can actually see the captioner.
-Often with remote you may discover that the person captioning for you is, in fact, a respeaker.
+When comparing prices it’s important to compare apples with apples.
+Make sure you are getting what you pay for – quality captions.
+Often with remote you may discover that the person captioning for you is, in fact, a respeaker or not a person at all but automated captions.
 It is a fact that the best captions are produced by a trained stenographer.
-At CaptionsLIVE we only use stenocaptioners so when remote is the best option, you are still guaranteed of getting the best.
+At CaptionsLIVE we only use stenocaptioners so you are always guaranteed the best.